S8A/s8a.github.io/_drafts/links-and-thoughts-004.md

 [^fn-arctotherium-11]: Absolute polygamy, as historically practiced, is also obviously incompatible with the anarcho-capitalist framework for the same reasons, but I'm focusing on absolute monogamy since that is the most socially desirable arrangement.
 [^fn-arctotherium-12]: In [January's _Links and Thoughts_ post]({% link _posts/2024-03-31-links-and-thoughts-003.md %}), I featured two articles by Arctotherium related to this topic.
 [^fn-arctotherium-13]: For some time now, I've been thinking that something along these lines is the best and possibly the only realistic strategy to create a libertarian society.
 Intentional geographical clustering of liberty-minded people, parallel voluntary institutions, secession, and similar strategies are frequently advocated by libertarian authors, so I was already familiar with and sympathetic to those strategies.
 Notably, the [Free State Project](https://www.fsp.org/) is a real-world movement with the goal of getting libertarians to concentrate in New Hampshire to turn the tide against government there; despite not yet reaching the critical mass of libertarians that was originally hoped for, they've already achieved a notable though not major influence on the state's politics.
 In the past six months or so, I've been reading many articles on sociobiology, and I've integrated many insights from them into my worldview, adjusting my expectations and opinions on strategy accordingly.
 Incidentally, I recently read the article [_The Extinction of the Dark Elves_](https://www.josephbronski.com/p/the-extinction-of-the-dark-elves) by Joseph Bronski, in which he elaborates a strategy, similar to the one I propose, for "dark elves" (right-wing, fit, high-IQ, white people) to cluster in a particular region, voluntarily practice traditional marriage unrestricted, reproduce, and flourish; the main differences are that he is not a libertarian, his criteria for belonging to his desired hypothetical community are too strict in my opinion, he completely excludes non-whites, and he supports widespread embryo selection while I have ethical concerns about it.
+[^fn-kirkegaard-1]: Part of my confusion was that I originally understood that they calculated the "tail deviation scores" by simply subtracting the average from the 95th percentile score, which would obviously produce only positive values.
+However, the map he included in the article showed zero and negative values.
+Once I read the paper, I realized that my initial understanding corresponded to the inferior direct residualization approach, while the map corresponded to the more sophisticated pre-residualization approach.
+[^fn-kirkegaard-2]: I would like to set aside some time to do a proper course in statistics.
+[^fn-kirkegaard-3]: They found that countries with lower average ability have much stronger IQ advantages for the 95th percentile over the mean.